Affordable Medical Electives Do Not Exist. Wrong.

 You Need A Special List of What To Take

 For the hospital?
 Take everything you can squeeze in to your luggage!
 It will all be used.
 One year in the Atibie hospital in Eastern Ghana they had one pair of rusty umbilical cord scissors for the whole maternity department.
 Another year there were no sterile gloves, another year no aprons.

 Ask your hospital what they can spare for you to take with you, and do a little cash fundraising amongst your colleagues for the extra charge for luggage allowance.

 For yourself?
 If you are not wearing scrubs or your uniform from home then it is essential to wear a set of clothes which will help identify yourself to patients as a uniformed member of staff.
-Black or navy trousers or skirt and a clean white shirt or polo-necked top.
+Dark office style trousers or skirt and a clean white shirt or polo shirt with a collar.
 A box of plastic aprons and sterile gloves essential.

 Many underfunded hospitals in developing countries refuse care for their foreign staff when they fall sick.
 It is not because they don’t care.

 Some hospitals in rural Tanzania for example will turn away any volunteer without notice who shows signs of a temperature or headache in the worry their limited staff will need to care for a volunteer with malaria.

 It is assumed their foreign volunteer would always have arranged medical travel insurance which will pick up the pieces for them in a private hospital elsewhere.

 They will also assume the volunteer wanting to make a difference, would not want to take up a bed space in a poorer hospital of a local person who needs it more.